 Irmgard Coninx Prize Fellowship for Transregional Studies

 The Forum Transregionale Studien together with the Irmgard Coninx Foundation have awarded the Irmgard Coninx Prize for Transregional Studies since the academic year 2014/2015.
-The Prize will be given to a research project that relates disciplinary and area-based knowledge in an exemplary way.
-The prize consists of a research fellowship of up to ten month and the possibility to participate in the scholarly activities of the Forum in Berlin.
-For now, we have not awarded the prize for the upcoming academic year 2016/17 .
+The prize is given to a research project that relates disciplinary and area-based knowledge in an exemplary way.
+The prize consists of a research fellowship of up to ten months and the possibility to participate in the scholarly activities of the Forum in Berlin.
+The prize was not awarded in the academic year 2016/17.

 The winner in the academic year 2015/16 is the architect Saima Akhtar

 As a Fellow, Saima will work on completing her book manuscript, which examines how the social engineering projects of the Ford Motor Company’s capitalist enterprise shaped the social and material worlds of labor migrants in the first half of the twentieth century.
 Her project focuses on the company’s appeal to emerging markets in the so-called “Orient” through a type of cultural imperialism, which used film, advertisements, and photography to advocate for technological modernity, civility, and Americanism.
 These messages were distributed to cities in the greater Middle East with the aim of creating opportunities for American commerce abroad while also having the effect of drawing immigrant workers to assembly lines in Detroit.
 The analysis for this project is located between the (moving) image and the built environment, which became key sites of power and struggle between corporate forces and immigrant groups.
 In its entirety, the book examines how visual propaganda and the built environment figured into the growth of a major American enterprise and Fordist constructions of identity, citizenship, and nationalism.

 The 2014/15 fellowship was awarded to the art historian Clare Phyllis Davies